-Analytics Assessment: how to analyse a project’s viability
+Analytics Assessment: how to analyze a project’s viability

 Why should you do an Analytics Assessment?